-A guide to surviving a polar vortex
+Polar vortex: A guide to surviving extreme cold

 However, Mr Dinn cautions: "You need to think of practical footwear, not just insulated footwear but you need to think of not constricting circulation with too many socks on."

-The expeditions expert strongly advises people who have to go outside to stock their cars with emergency supplies.
+The expedition expert strongly advises people who have to go outside to stock their cars with emergency supplies.

 "It's always worth having a sleeping bag or blanket in the car," Mr Dinn says.
 "Carry some warm fluids, have a little bit of food, something to give you energy and a shovel to dig you out of remote roads."